Eucalyptus yarraensis: Description

 Eucalyptus yarraensis is a tree that typically grows to a height of 15-20 m and forms a lignotuber.
 It has rough, fibrous, brown or greyish bark on the trunk and larger branches, smooth white to cream-coloured bark above.
 Young plants and coppice regrowth have glossy green, elliptical to egg-shaped leaves that are 25-63 mm long and 20-43 mm wide.
 Adult leaves are arranged alternately, the same shade of glossy green on both sides, lance-shaped to elliptical or egg-shaped, 60-135 mm long and 17-40 mm wide, tapering to a petiole 10-28 mm long.
 The flower buds are arranged in leaf axils in groups of seven on an unbranched peduncle 4-15 mm long, the individual buds on pedicels 2-3 mm long.
 Mature buds are oval to diamond-shaped, 3-6 mm long and 3-4 mm wide with a conical or beaked operculum that is about the same length as the floral cup.
 Flowering occurs from September to December and the flowers are white.
 The fruit is a woody, conical capsule 3-5 mm long and 4-5 mm wide with the valves near rim level.

 Taxonomy and naming

-Eucalyptus yarraensis was first formally described in 1922 by Joseph Maiden and Richard Cambage in Maiden's book, A Critical Revision of the Genus Eucalyptus, from material collected by Cambage in the Yarra Valley near Healesville.
+Eucalyptus yarraensis was first formally described in 1922 by Joseph Maiden and Richard Hind Cambage in Maiden's book, A Critical Revision of the Genus Eucalyptus, from material collected by Cambage in the Yarra Valley near Healesville.